-Finally, as we all know many physists called and considered the General Relativity (or metric GR in our words) as "the most beautiful of all existing physical theories" (see, e.g., \cite{LLTF}, page 228).
-Here we wish to note that the correct Hamiltonian formulation of the metric General Relativity (or, gravity, for short) is also very beautiful physical theory.
-Furthermore, the truly covariant, very powerful and explicitly beautiful apparatus of this theory corrects everybody (even its authors), if they make one step away from the unique, truly covariant and correct direction of actual theory.
-No comparison can be made with an ugly form of the original geometrodynamics \cite{ADM1}, \cite{ADM2}, \cite{ADM} - \cite{Ish} (see, also Appendix) and other similar Hamiltonian-like creations (see discussion and references in \cite{KK2011}), which were decleared to be canonicaly related with the geometrodynamics.
-Note that Hawking in \cite{Hawk} called this `super-advanced' geometrodynamics as the theory which "contradicts to the whole spirit of General Relativity".
+Finally, as we all know many scientists called and considered the General Relativity (or metric GR in our words) as "the most beautiful of all existing physical theories" (see, e.g., \cite{LLTF}, page 228).
+Here we wish to note that the correct Hamiltonian formulation of the metric General Relativity (or, Gravity, for short) is also very beautiful physical theory.
+Furthermore, the truly covariant, very powerful and explicitly beautiful apparatus of this theory corrects everybody (even its authors), if they steps away from the unique, truly covariant and correct direction of actual theory.
+No comparison can be made with an ugly form of the original geometrodynamics (see, Appendix B) and other similar Hamiltonian-like creations, which were declared to be canonically related with the geometrodynamics.
+Note that Hawking in \cite{Hawk} called this `super-advanced' geometrodynamics by the theory which "contradicts to the whole spirit of General Relativity".
 As is shown in the Appendix B all these theories are based on the use of non-canonical variables.
 Therefore, all these theories and constructions have nothing to do with the actual Hamiltonian (metric) gravity.
 This explains the current catastrophe of Western gravity in application to many actual problems of metric General Relativity.
-Since 1959 more than 2000 papers were published in numerous journals about Hamiltonian formulations of the metric gravity and their applications where their authors tried to predict and describe various gravitational phenomena.
-This also includes the famous paper by Isham and Kuchar \cite{Ish} where authors suddenly discovered that ADM-formulation of metric gravity cannot reproduce, in principle, the well known diffeomorphism invariance of the free gravitational field.
+Since 1959 more than 2000 papers were published in numerous journals about Hamiltonian formulations of the metric GR and their applications where their authors tried to predict and describe various gravitational phenomena.
 All these theories were based on the ADM variables, and on other similar sets of variables which are canonically related to ADM variables.
-This includes so-called Ashtykar dynamical variables, variables used in loop quantum gravity, etc (more details can be found in \cite{KK2011}).
-Similar `advanced' variables are not canonical variables for the metric gravity and cannot be transformed (canonically) in such variables.
-In addition to the use of non-canonical variables, ADM gravity and closely related theories (see, e.g., \cite{ADM} - \cite{Ish}) have a large number of troubling spots.
-The loss of complete diffeomorphism as a known guage symmetry of the free gravitational field in metric gravity \cite{Ish} is only one of them.
-The well established fact is that after 60 years of development and applications of geometrodynamics and other similar theories, which must be considered as different parts of one united approach to the Hamiltonian (metric) gravity, turned out to be incorrect and incomplete for solving actual problems of the metric gravity (for more details, see discussion in \cite{KK2011}).
+This includes the so-called Ashtykar dynamical variables, variables used in Loop Quantum Gravity, etc (more details can be found in \cite{KK2011}).
+All these `advanced' variables are not canonical variables for the metric GR and cannot be transformed (canonically) in such variables.